 Consider Joining a Field Marketing Organization

 An FMO can be thought of as an agent’s support system.
 Most offer their partnered agents back-office support and tools and resources to help make running their business easier.
-It can be a misconception that only agents just starting in the industry will benefit from an FMO partnership, but actually, both new and seasoned agents can reap rewards from an FMO.
+It can be a misconception that only agents just starting in the industry will benefit from an FMO partnership, but both new and seasoned agents can reap rewards from an FMO.

-Now, not all FMOs are alike and the services and benefits offered by one, may not be offered by others.
+Now, not all FMOs are alike and the services and benefits offered by one may not be offered by others.
 So, keep in mind when looking for an FMO what you really want to get out of the partnership.
-If you want to gain contract assistance, marketing dollars, educational industry info, or sales technology then a new-age, industry leading FMO is for you as opposed to a traditional FMO offering more surface level partnerships.
+If you want to gain contract assistance, marketing dollars, educational industry info, or sales technology, then a new-age, industry-leading FMO is for you as opposed to a traditional FMO offering more surface-level partnerships.
 Also know that you want to look for an FMO that invests 75 percent of its resources into providing their agents with sales tools and services and 25 percent into recruiting new agents.

-Questions are common when making important business decisions like this and it’s likely other agents are raising the same ones.
+Questions are common when making important business decisions like this, and it’s likely other agents are raising the same ones.
 Doing some research and checking out frequently asked questions about working with an FMO before making any decision is always a good idea!

 Complete Medicare Insurance Agent Training

-Although it may seem like another hoop to jump through, the AHIP training is in place to benefit you.
+Although it may seem like another hoop to jump through, this AHIP training is in place to benefit you.
 It is imperative to understand the do’s and don’ts of selling Medicare and if you don’t, you could find yourself in some serious hot water.
-So, completing AHIP every year will ensure that you are on top of your game and prepared to service your leads and clients at the very best of your ability.
+So, completing AHIP or NABIP every year will ensure that you are on top of your game and prepared to service your leads and clients at the very best of your ability.

 Create a Well-Rounded Medicare Portfolio